Warning notification:Warning

 Mastectomy

 By removing as much breast tissue as possible, a mastectomy can reduce your risk of breast cancer by up to 95%.
-However, a mastectomy does not reduce the risk of developing breast cancer down to zero.
+But a mastectomy does not fully reduce the risk of developing breast cancer.
 It is not possible to remove every single breast cell at the time of a mastectomy.

-Three medicines are available for women at an increased risk of breast cancer:
+Medicine is available for women at an increased risk of breast cancer.

-These medicines are usually taken once a day for 5 years.
-They can reduce your risk of breast cancer while you're taking them and possibly for several years afterwards.
+They are usually taken once a day for 5 years.
+They can reduce your risk of breast cancer while you're taking it and possibly for several years afterwards.

 Side effects of these medicines can include: